Worksop Waterworks Company: History

-Under the terms of the Public Health Act, local boards of health could be created in towns or villages where the death rate exceeded 23 per thousand, or where more than one tenth of the population requested a board.
-Worksop's death rate was 26.6 per thousand in 1847, and a petition signed by the required number of inhabitants was sent to the General Board of Health.
+Under the terms of the Public Health Act 1848, local boards of health could be created in towns or villages where the death rate exceeded 23 per thousand, or where more than one tenth of the population requested a board.
+Worksop's death rate was 26.6 per thousand in 1847, and a petition signed by the required number of inhabitants was sent to the Central Board of Health.
 However, a number of prominent people within the town felt that such a board was unnecessary, and submitted a counter proposal.
 This objection did not stop William Lee visiting the town on behalf of the board to prepare a report.
 He arrived on 3 July 1850, and his report stated that there was no public water supply, no drainage system, unpaved streets, the town was uncleansed, there were many dilapidated privies with open cesspools, and some housing suffered from bad ventilation and overcrowding.
-Despite these findings, it was another two years before elections took place for the local Board of Health, when nine of the 29 candidates standing for positions were elected on 5 August 1852.
+Despite these findings, it was another two years before elections took place for the local board of health, when nine of the 29 candidates standing for positions were elected on 5 August 1852.
 The nine consisted of the Duke of Newcastle and eight prominent tradesmen.
 There were some difficulties in the early years, with members unused to the idea of ordered debate, and the financial position proving to be confused.
-The clerks resigned on 8 December 1856, citing "ungentlemanly conduct" by other members of the board, and in 1857 a petition was submitted requesting that the Board be disbanded.
+The clerks resigned on 8 December 1856, citing "ungentlemanly conduct" by other members of the board, and in 1857 a petition was submitted requesting that the board be disbanded.